culturing/poems/Poems/2026-07-07/06 Life of a Certain Kind.md

 I am finding my way
-through the undergrowth, tangled in canopies for far too long.
+through the undergrowth, tangled in canopies far too long.
 There are monsters lurking, shadows that need to be heard.
 I will hear them, and utter their truths.
 I see more than some certainties allow.